Concept: 3 out of 5

 I'll have more to say about the FT-1 – Nikon's F-lens to CX-mount adapter – in another review, but the small sensor does redeem itself for telephoto and macro photography.
 You know what they say: every silver lining has a cloud.

 Take the 105mm lens in the photo above as an example: one hundred and five times three is three hundred and fifteen.
-A tenth of three hundred and fifteen is thirty-five and a half, but we'll round down since focal lengths are just approximations anyway.
-Three hundred and fifteen less thirty-five is two hundred and eighty.
-So a 105mm lens on the V1 has the field of view of a 280mm lens on a full-frame camera.
+A tenth of three hundred and fifteen is thirty-one and a half, but we'll round down since focal lengths are just approximations anyway.
+Three hundred and fifteen less thirty is two hundred and eighty five.
+So a 105mm lens on the V1 has about the field of view of a 285mm lens on a full-frame camera.
 I'll leave it as an exercise for the reader to convert that to other crop factors.

 (The "equivalence" arguments are boring and pedantic, but yes: depth of field at f/2.8 on CX will look like f/5.6 on DX or f/8 on FX, and iso400 on the V1 has about the same noise as iso1600 on a D7000 or 3200 on an 800.
 TANSTAAFL, h8rs.)